 Yes: https://example.com/blog/preparing-tea

-⚠️ IMPORTANT: You can ignore advice from SEO tools suggesting URLs should contain a certain number of words.
-If a URL is /recipe/chili, there is no need to change it to /recipe/best-spicy-texas-chili.
-Learn about good SEO tools.
+⚠️ IMPORTANT: You can ignore misguided advice from SEOs or SEO tools suggesting that URLs should contain a specific number of words.

 3. Use Hyphens to Separate Words